-It’s fun to grow lilies from bulbs, and the Tiger Lily flower (genus Lilium lancifolium) is a particularly striking and dramatic specimen.
+It’s fun to grow lilies from bulbs, and Tiger Lily flowers (genus Lilium lancifolium) are a particularly striking and dramatic specimen.

 Other synonyms of the tiger lily plant include:

 - Oregon lily